dol/snowgarden.ch/content/_index.md

 # Hello! 👋

 I'm Dominic — I build platforms and write about it.
+Want to know more [about me](/about/).

 ## Recent Posts

-- [Auto-Instrumenting Java Apps with Kubernetes Image Volumes](/posts/01-oci-volumesmount/) — Using Kubernetes v1.33's new Image Volumes feature for zero-modification observability

-## More

-Everything else is on the [about](/about/) page.